Most non-BJP CMs holding home portfolios skip MHA meet | Politics

 Most of the non-BJP chief ministers holding the charge of their Home Departments on Thursday skipped the 'Chintan Shivir' of home ministers of all states organised by the Centre here.

-Non-BJP chief ministers holding the home portfolios are Mamata Banerjee (West Bengal), Nitish Kumar (Bihar), Naveen Patnaik (Odisha) and M K Stalin (Tamil Nadu).
+Non-BJP chief ministers holding the home portfolios who did not attend the meeting on Thursday include Mamata Banerjee (West Bengal), Nitish Kumar (Bihar), Naveen Patnaik (Odisha), M K Stalin (Tamil Nadu) and Ashok Gehlot (Rajasthan).

+While Mann belongs to the Aam Aadmi Party, Vijayan is from the CPI-M.

+Congress ruled Chhattisgarh's home minister Tamradhwaj Sahu attended the meeting but another opposition-ruled state Telangana's home minister Mohammad Mahmood Ali did not attend it.

-The rest of the non-BJP states were either represented by a cabinet minister or a minister of state holding charge of the home department.
+The non-BJP states were mostly either represented by a cabinet minister or a minister of state holding charge of the home department or senior officials.

+BJP chief ministers Basavaraj Bommai (Karnataka) and Bhupendra Patel (Gujarat) too did not the meeting.

 Apart from Mann and Vijayan, the chief ministers who are attending the two-day conference which began on Thursday are Manohar Lal Khattar (Haryana), Yogi Adityanath (Uttar Pradesh), Himanta Biswa Sarma (Assam), N Biren Singh (Manipur), Pramod Sawant (Goa), Manik Saha (Tripura), Pushkar Singh Dhami (Uttarakhand) and Prem Singh Tamang (Sikkim).

+Apart from Tamang, all the chief ministers are from the BJP.
+Tamang is from Sikkim Krantikari Morcha, a constituent of the NDA.

-Punjab Governor Banwarilal Purohit, who is the administrator of Chandigarh, also attended the meeting.
+Punjab Governor Banwarilal Purohit, who is the administrator of Chandigarh, and Manoj Sinha, Lieutenant Governor of Jammu and Kashmir, currently under the central rule, attended the meeting.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)